remp2020/remp2020.github.io/index.md

 **Technical announcements:**

+**24-May-2024**: This summer Elasticsearch will drop support for v7.
+We are planning to move to Elasticsearch 8.
+If you use Beam, plan the Elasticsearch update to end of the summer / beginning of the fall 2024.
+Otherwise you might not be able to update to the latest version.

 **22-Jan-2024**: Next major CRM release (4.0) planned for second half of 2024 will raise minimum MySQL version to 8.0.31 (due to features required by our modules) and will drop support of PHP 8.1.
 Please plan your upgrades accordingly.

 **22-Jan-2024**: CRM 3.0 dropped support for PHP 8.0.
 CRM now requires PHP 8.1 and newer.